 Debugging uses of this provider

 It is not expected that any particular issues will be detected in the step-over, step-through and breakpoint debugging experience for this provider.
 The internally generated C# stub code will not be available for use during debugging and should never be seen by the use.

+The REST requests used dynamically can be seen by using the db.DataContext.SendingRequest event, for example:

+let db = Northwest.GetDataContext()

+db.DataContext.SendingRequest.Add (fun x -> printfn "requesting %A" x.Request.RequestUri)

 Caching and Liveness for this provider